OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 * <u>Source</u>: Corpus contributed by OpenLLM partners.
 A version is also published here: [PleIAs/French-PD-Books](https://huggingface.co/datasets/PleIAs/French-PD-Books).
 License: None (public domain).
 * <u>Extracted from</u>: [Gallicagram](https://shiny.ens-paris-saclay.fr/app/gallicagram).
 * <u>Description</u>: A large collection of French monographies in the public domain made available through the French National Library ([Gallica](https://gallica.bnf.fr/accueil/fr/content/accueil-fr?mode=desktop)).
 Dataset containing text retrieved through OCR.
-* <u>Text pre-processing</u>:
+* <u>Pre-processing</u>:
   * <u>Text cleaning for v1.1</u>:
   To filter out documents with excessive OCR errors, the dataset was split into chunks and chunks were kept if the source language was classified as French using [FastText](https://github.com/facebookresearch/fastText) and the perplexity score, as measured using a CCNET model in French, was between 10 and 1000 (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1840)).
+  The code to compute CCNET perplexity, parallelizing on parquet files, is [available here](https://github.com/OpenLLM-France/Lucie-dataset-filtering).
   * <u>Filtering for v1.2</u>: Using OCR scores provided in the metadata of the source corpus, documents with an OCR score of 90 or more out of 100 were filtered out (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1896)).

 #### GallicaPress
 * <u>Source</u>: Corpus contributed by OpenLLM partners.
 A version is also published here: [PleIAs/French-PD-Newspapers](https://huggingface.co/datasets/PleIAs/French-PD-Newspapers).
 License: None (public domain).
 * <u>Extracted from</u>: [Gallicagram](https://shiny.ens-paris-saclay.fr/app/gallicagram).
 * <u>Description</u>: A large collection of French newspapers and periodicals in the public domain made available through the French National Library ([Gallica](https://gallica.bnf.fr/accueil/fr/content/accueil-fr?mode=desktop)).
 Dataset containing text retrieved through OCR.
-* <u>Text pre-processing</u>:
+* <u>Pre-processing</u>:
   * <u>Text cleaning for v1.1</u>:
   To filter out documents with excessive OCR errors, the dataset was split into chunks and chunks were kept if the source language was classified as French using [FastText](https://github.com/facebookresearch/fastText) and the perplexity score, as measured using a CCNET model in French, was between 10 and 1000 (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1840)).
+  The code to compute CCNET perplexity, parallelizing on parquet files, is [available here](https://github.com/OpenLLM-France/Lucie-dataset-filtering).
 * <u>Filtering for v1.2</u>: Using OCR scores provided in the metadata of the source corpus, documents with an OCR score of 90 or more out of 100 were filtered out (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1917)).

 #### Gutenberg
 * <u>Source</u>: Corpus compiled by OpenLLM partners.